Award at a Glance

 The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background for outstanding scientific achievement.
 Special consideration will be given for work that has contributed broadly on an international scope.

 November 1 (Presented Biennially in Odd-Numbered Years)

 The nomination period is open from July 1 to November 1 annually.
 Learn more about submitting a nomination for the ACS National Awards.

 The Nakanishi Prize Endowment

 The prize was established in 1995 by the students and colleagues of Koji Nakanishi in the United States and Japan and by members of the scientific community of both countries who have benefited by his nurturing of collaborative and interdisciplinary science.
-Consequently the prize is given in the U.S. and in Japan in alternate years through the designated Societies.
+The prize is given in the US and Japan in alternate years through the designated Societies.
 The separate endowments are administered accordingly.

 American Chemical Society

 1155 16th Street NW | Washington, DC 20036